icy/google-group-crawler/README.md

 bash wget.sh

-After it is done open mbox folder and see the files created over there. open those files see whether the intended messages are downloaded or not.
+After it is done open mailbox folder and see the files created over there.

+open those files see whether the intended messages are downloaded or not.